6 Childbirth and Pregnancy Myths Most People Still Believe!Updated: January 25, 2018 Healthy Pregnancy, Baby & Child

 I believe in the wisdom in how traditional cultures approached life—from food, to activity, to rest, and yes, to birth!
 We can learn a lot about having a healthy pregnancy and childbirth from these cultures.

 Unfortunately, birth has become a medicalized process here in the US; pregnancy is labeled a medical “condition” rather than a normal biological process.
-Many women are led to believe that their bodies aren’t equipped to birth babies, and that they’ll need help (read: interventions) each step of the way.
+From the moment they get their due date calculator results, many women are led to believe that their bodies aren’t equipped to birth babies, and that they’ll need help (read: interventions) each step of the way.

 Here are six myths around pregnancy and childbirth that many people still believe.